Shah1st/Yale-UNC-CH/README.md

 **Note**: The competition dataset contains 400+GB of data including additional datasets.
 Due to computational resource limitations, I experimented with resizing approaches and trained most experiments on a 30% subset of the data.

 ## Original Architecture

-The original ConvNeXt baseline uses a UNet architecture with a ConvNeXt encoder and standard decoder.
-The encoder backbone is pretrained on ImageNet and modified with custom stem layers to handle the rectangular seismic input shape through aggressive height downsampling.
-The decoder uses standard upsampling with skip connections.
-Training uses distributed setup with EMA, basic L1 loss, and simple flip augmentation.
-Test-time augmentation only applies flip transformation.

-## Original Architecture